Deftwun/ZombieCopter/README.md

 ###Story
 Nil.
-Your a guy with a gun that shoots arrows for some reason and you have to shoot zombies.
-You have some soldier/police/debatable friends around who shoot arrows out of their guns too!
-Also friendly helicopters!
-And a drivable jeep & helicopter!
-Also when you kill a a soldier he turns into a zombie immediatley and drops a tomato/apple/massive cherry
+Your a guy with an arrow firing gun that drives helicopters and jeeps while shooting zombies.

 ###Controls
 <ul>